Cyprus in the Eurovision Song Contest 1988: Withdrawal

 CyBC held unsuccessful meetings on 26 February and 28 February to resolve the problems with "Thimame", but were unable to reach a conclusion.
-On 11 March 1988, CyBC held another meeting and on 12 March 1988 announced that "Thimame" had broken the rules of the internal selection and withdrew the song.
+On 11 March 1988, CyBC held another meeting and decided to withdraw "Thimame" as the Cypriot entry, announcing their decision on 12 March 1988.
 The regulations of the internal selection meant that the second placed song could not be used as a back-up entry, and as there was no sufficient time to find a new entry, CyBC withdrew from the Eurovision Song Contest 1988.

+Aristos Moschovakis filed a court case against CyBC, believing the disqualification of "Thimame" on 11 March 1988 to be unlawful according to the regulations of the selection.
+The Supreme Court of Cyprus made a decision on 7 April 1988 and ruled in favour of CyBC, reaching three conclusions: that the decision to select "Thimame" was illegal as the selection jury was misled into believing it was a valid entry; that the decision to submit "Thimame" to the competition was illegal as it breached the conditions of the selection; and that the decision to withdraw the entry was legal.

 At Eurovision

 Although Cyprus had withdrawn from the contest by 12 March 1988, there were several instances after the withdrawal where other sources believed Cyprus was still to be participating.
 Cyprus was drawn to perform second and was advertised in the Radio Times' information about the preview programme of the contest.
 "Thimame" also appears as song number two, in accordance to its initial performance draw, on the record release Melodi Grand Prix 1988 – the compilation disc of the contest's entries.